 Limited funds are available on a competitive basis as travel supplements to defray the cost of BSGP student travel to professional meetings.
 Applications will be accepted 3 times per year on October 1, February 1 and June 1 for travel prior to the next application deadline.
 Announcements of the BSGP Travel Award application deadline will be circulated one month before each deadline to students, department administrative contacts and faculty.
 Applications will be reviewed by a committee of at least three faculty members when necessary (more completed applications than available awards) and ranked in order of merit.
 Students and their mentor will be notified of funding within 2 weeks of the committee decision.
 Award distribution (number of awards and amount of award) will be contingent on availability of funds and occur as reimbursement after travel has occurred.
-Currently, the maximum travel award is \$600 and a student may only receive one award per year.
-These limits are subject to change without notice.
+The maximum travel award is \$600 and a student may only receive one award per year.